CyVerse-learning-materials/learning-materials-home/docs/ds/move_data.md

 For more thorough documentation on using iCommands to move data, visit the [Command Line Transfer](icommands.md) page.

-## WebDAV
+## Using WebDAV

-Read more on setting up and data movement through WebDAV [here](webdav.md).
+Read more on setting up and moving data through WebDAV [here](webdav.md).

 ### Mac OS X

-1. Open Finder
+1. Open Finder.

-2. From the menu at the top of your screen, select “Go”
+2. From the menu at the top of your screen, select “Go”.

-3. In the dropdown menu, select “Connect to Server…”
+3. In the dropdown menu, select “Connect to Server…”.

-4. In the popup window called “Connect to Server” type in https://data.cyverse.org/dav/iplant/home/<your CyVerse user name>`
+4. In the pop-up window called “Connect to Server”, type in https://data.cyverse.org/dav/iplant/home/<your CyVerse user name>`.

 5. Another window will pop up.
 For “Connect As:” select “Registered User”.
-Type in your CyVerse user name for “Name:” and your CyVerse password for “Password”
+Type in your CyVerse user name for “Name:” and your CyVerse password for “Password”.

-  If you logged in successfully, your data store account will be available through Finder. “data.cyverse.org” will be listed under “Locations” on the right menu in a Finder window
+  If you logged in successfully, your Data Store account will be available through Finder. “data.cyverse.org” will be listed under “Locations” on the right-side menu in a Finder window.

 ### Linux

-1. Open File Manager
+1. Open File Manager.

-2. In bottom left select "+ Other Locations"
+2. At bottom left, select "+ Other Locations".

-3. In bottom there should be a "Connect to Server"
+3. At bottom, there should be a "Connect to Server".

 4. Enter: `davs://data.cyverse.org/dav/iplant/home/<username>`

-   You will be prompted to enter your Cyverse `username` and `password`
+   You will be prompted to enter your Cyverse `username` and `password`.

-5. You should now be connected to your home folder in the Data Store
+5. You should now be connected to your home folder in the Data Store.

 ## Summary

-You now have the power to move data.
+You now have the power to move data to, from, and within CyVerse.
 Use your power wisely!